 Pre-construction activities, such as preliminary engineering, design, and costs associated with project-level compliance with the National Environmental Policy Act (NEPA), are considered part of the overall construction project and are also eligible for funding.
 However, activities such as planning studies and feasibility analyses are not eligible for funding.

 From FY 2008 through FY 2011, Congress appropriated a total of $90,104,200 for the program.
 Funding has been provided to grantees through both Congressionally-directed spending and competitive grant opportunities.
-Congress did not appropriate any funding for the Rail Line Relocation program in FY 2012 and all available funding has been awarded.
-There will be no competition in FY 2012.
+Congress did not appropriate any funding for the RLR in FY 2012 and all available funding has been awarded.

 For more information on previously selected projects, click the appropriate links below.